ably/ably-go/README.md

 ### Known limitations

-As of release 1.2.0, the following are not implemented and will be covered in future 1.2.x releases.
-If there are features that are currently missing that are a high priority for your use-case then please [contact Ably customer support](https://support.ably.io).
-Pull Requests are also welcomed.

-### REST API
+REST API limitations:

 - [Push notifications admin API](https://www.ably.io/documentation/general/push/admin) is not implemented.
 - [JWT authentication](https://www.ably.io/documentation/core-features/authentication#ably-jwt-process) is not implemented.

-### Realtime API
+Realtime API limitations:

-- There is no channel `suspended` state; this means that the client will not automatically reattach to channels if a connection becomes `suspended` and then resumes, and presence members associated with the client will not be automatically re-entered.
+- There is no channel `suspended` state.
+This means that the client will not automatically reattach to channels if a connection becomes `suspended` and then resumes, and presence members associated with the client will not be automatically re-entered.
 - Transient realtime publishing is not supported, so a call to `publish()` on a realtime channel will trigger attachment of the channel.

-- Inband reauthentication is not supported; expiring tokens will trigger a disconnection and resume of a realtime connection.
+- Inband reauthentication is not supported, so expiring tokens will trigger a disconnection and resume of a realtime connection.
 - Realtime connection failure handling is partially implemented.
 - Realtime Ping function is not implemented.
+- Subscriber support for decoding streams of Vcdiff formatted delta messages is not yet implemented.

+If there are features that are currently missing and are a high priority for your use-case then please [contact Ably customer support](https://support.ably.com).
+Pull Requests are also welcomed.

 ## Release process